A good pair of bbq gloves is essential to any pitmaster’s arsenal.

 Use both gloves and tongs, and make sure the gloves you purchase are rated highly enough to protect you.

-When deciding which gloves would be best we considered the needs of an outdoor chef, and narrowed them down to several questions that apply to a variety of situations.
+When deciding which gloves would make our best bbq gloves guide, we considered the needs of an outdoor chef, and narrowed them down to several questions that apply to a variety of situations.

 - Does it cover the wrist?
-So you’ll still be protected when reaching into a smoker or across hot coals.
+Grill gloves come in many different lengths.
+Some gloves just cover your hands while others provide protection all the way up your arm so you’ll still be protected when reaching into a smoker or across hot coals.

 Types of gloves explained